mne-tools/mne-python/doc/manual/io.rst

 - A list of trigger channels (stim) or default triggers with order: '<' | '>' Channel-value correspondence when converting KIT trigger channels to a Neuromag-style stim channel.
-By default, we assume the first eight miscellaneous channels are trigger channels.
+By default, we assume the first eight miscellanous channels are trigger channels.
 For '<', the largest values are assigned to the first channel (little endian; default).
 For '>', the largest values are assigned to the last channel (big endian).
 Can also be specified as a list of